fatfish-lab/aquarium-documentation/src/web/applications/workspaces.md

 Like [on any other items](../items/index.md#permissions), you can define the permissions of the workspace.
 You can remove participant to hide the workspace from them.
 And you can also restrict their permissions to read-only, to avoid them being able to edit the workspace (like creating, moving or deleting columns, changing filters, ...).

-<$>[warning]
+> [!warning]
-Those permissions are only for the workspace itself (filters, column, ...).
+> Those permissions are only for the workspace itself (filters, column, ...).
 The content of a table, like the status of a task, is managed on the task itself.
-<$>

 ## Favorites